Death of Caylee Anthony: Disappearance

-On June 16, 2008, Casey Anthony departed from her parents' home in Orlando, Florida, where she and Caylee resided.
+On June 16, 2008, Casey Anthony departed from her parents' home in Orlando, Florida, where she and Caylee lived.
 Her father, George Anthony, later testified that he saw his granddaughter Caylee leaving with Casey.
 Casey told her mother, Cindy, that she was taking Caylee to her nanny, whom Casey identified as Zenaida "Zanny" Fernandez-Gonzalez, and, the next day, she further informed Cindy that the three were headed to Tampa on a work trip.

 Thirty days after Casey's departure, her car was found abandoned in Orlando and towed away.
 George and Cindy were notified that the car had been impounded.
 When George went to recover the car, he and the tow-yard manager noted a strong smell coming from the trunk, which both later stated they believed to be that of human decomposition.
 When the trunk was opened, it contained only a bag of trash.
 That day, Cindy reported Caylee missing, telling 9-1-1 dispatchers that Casey's car smelled of dead bodies and that she had not seen Caylee for thirty-one days.
 Cindy later retracted her statement regarding the car's odor.